pandas-dev/pandas/doc/source/io.rst

 delim_whitespace : boolean, default False
   Specifies whether or not whitespace (e.g. ``' '`` or ``'\t'``) will be used as the delimiter.
 Equivalent to setting ``sep='\s+'``.
-  If this option is set to True, nothing should be passed in for the ``delimiter`` parameter.
+  If this option is set to ``True``, nothing should be passed in for the ``delimiter`` parameter.

   .. versionadded:: 0.18.1 support for the Python parser.